javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 <br/>
 I think that JaVers solved this problem in a bit more elegant way.
 By default, each Snapshot holds the list of changed property names (in `jv_snapshot.changed_properties`).
-JaVers’ Snapshot structure is fixed, no more mucking around flags configuration.
+Snapshot structure is fixed, no more mucking around flags configuration.

 ### More query filters